BabyMed Store

 • Women and men born after pre-eclamptic pregnancies were more likely to trigger severe pre-eclampsia in their own (or their partner's) pregnancy (3.0, 2.4 to 3.7, for mothers and 1.9, 1.4 to 2.5, for fathers).

-Your Diet and Preeclampsia
+Diet and preeclampsia

 Source: Reproductive Sciences 2009

-If certain women are predisposed to endothelial Headache dysfunction and ischemia (placental or cerebral), they may be at elevated risk for stroke and severe cerebral damage.
+If certain women are predisposed to endothelial headache dysfunction and ischemia (placental or cerebral), they may be at elevated risk for stroke and severe cerebral damage.

 Early diagnosis and treatment of migraine may help prevent adverse pregnancy outcomes and future occurrence of serious vascular disorders.